 Two motivating ideas have been developed for this work: the usage of radiomic imaging features as input data and modelling survival with machine learning.

 Computed tomography (CT) has been standard of care for characterizing tumors by a trained expert.
-Radiomic features are computed attributes of an image relating to shape, statistics, and gray-level relationships of a CT image.
-Differences in radiomic features have been shown to be measurable with liver metastases [13].
-Characterizing CT scans quantitatively with computer-aided methods such as radiomics provides the benefits of automated, consistent, and detailed observations of texture.
+Radiomic features are computed attributes of a CT image which quantitatively characterize shape, intensity statistics, and gray-level relationships within the anatomy of interest.
+Differences in radiomic features have observed for different prognoses of liver metastases with Creasy et al. [13] and Simpson et al [14] observing that increased homogeneity was associated with increased risk of hepatic recurrence.
+Characterizing CT scans quantitatively with computer-aided methods such as radiomics provides the benefits of automated, consistent, and detailed observations of shape and texture, which can be used in the construction of predictive models.

-To address the challenge of modelling variables who may not be necessarily linearly related, nonlinear and automated methods are required.
-Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [14,15] A major strength of AI methods is its automated iterative approach, where parameters are repeatedly optimized.
+To address the challenge of modelling variables which may not necessarily be linearly related, nonlinear and automated methods are required.
+Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [14,15] A major strength of AI methods are their automated iterative approach, where parameters are repeatedly optimized.
 This allows for the initialization of complex model architecture which may be more suitable to model interdependent variables than a linear model.

 The main contribution of this work is the development of an automated survival prediction system involving the usage of CT liver scans as input data into a machine learning prediction model.